 International Fellowships Who may apply: Women pursuing full-time graduate or postdoctoral study in the United States who are not U.S. citizens or permanent residents Funding: $18,000–$30,000 Deadline: November 15

 Selected Professions Fellowships Who may apply: Women pursuing full-time study in a master’s or professional degree program in which women are underrepresented, including STEM, law, business, and medicine Funding: $5,000–$18,000 Deadline: December 1

 ACOR is now accepting applications for over 20 awards for undergraduate, and pre- and post-doctoral students.
-Deadlines for these awards are in February 2019.
-Please find the details on eligibility, requirements, and how to apply to each award from our website http://www.acorjordan.org/2019-20-acor-fellowships.
+Deadlines for these awards are in February 2020.
+Please find the details on eligibility, requirements, and how to apply to each award in the file below or from our website https://www.acorjordan.org/2020-21-acor-fellowships/

 ACOR offers federally funded prestigious fellowships including a National Endowment for the Humanities (NEH) post-doctoral award and pre- and post-doctoral CAORC awards.
 We encourage applications from researchers with appropriate degrees of all stages of their careers who work on topics related to Jordan and/or surrounding countries in the humanities and social sciences.